mrakitin/epics-containers-example-services/README.md

 The top level compose.yml file represents a set of IOCs and other services that would be deployed to a single IOC server.

 For this example we have a single compose file.
-However, if you wanted to keep all IOCs for a beamline in a single repo but deploy to multiple servers, then each server would have its own named compose file.
+However, if you wanted to keep all IOCs for a beamline in a single repo but deploy to multiple servers, then each server could have its own named compose file, or possibly you could use a single compose file with a profile for each server.

 ## Initial Setup